jEsuSdA/the-perfect-desktop/compositors/README.md

 It's also a fork of Compton, but focused on being as efficient and fast as possible.
 It sacrifices features like fading and animations for maximum efficiency.

-The version you can find compiled here is, in turn, a patched version I created to achieve even greater efficiency and speed [https://github.com/tycho-kirchner/fastcompmgr/issues/35](more information here).
+The version you can find compiled here is, in turn, a patched version I created to achieve even greater efficiency and speed [more information here](https://github.com/tycho-kirchner/fastcompmgr/issues/35).

 For me, it's the perfect balance between power and efficiency.
 It doesn't require any configuration files.
 Just run it with parameters and you're good to go.